askorama/orama/packages/docs/open-source/usage/insert.md

 By default Orama keeps a copy of the inserted document in memory (and in the serialized data) to speed up search performance.

-If this is not acceptable, you can provide a custom `documentsStore` components which will be responsible to store and fetch documents from another location (local or remote).
+If this is not acceptable, you can provide a custom `documentsStore` component which will be responsible to store and fetch documents from another location (local or remote).

 The code example below is an example that implements a proxy: when a document is requested, the code finds it on a location of the filesystem.